rebelsky/csc207c/_mps/fraction-calculator.md

 > There are a variety of Java toolkits for making GUIs.
 Swing and JavaFX seem to be the most popular.

 ### Miscellaneous

+**Can I create more methods than those listed?**

+> Certainly.
+I'd even encourage it.

 **Can I create additional classes?**